KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Experiment

 \subsection{Distillation on Different DETR benchmarks}

-In this paper, we evaluate our method on four typical DETR architectures: DAB-DETR\cite{liu2022dab}, which is a single-scale DETR with special object query settings; Deformable-DETR\cite{zhu2020deformable}, which is a multi-scale DETR with deformable attention module; and the combination DAB-Deformable-DETR\cite{liu2022dab}.
-We additionally provide an additional experiment on DINO\cite{zhang2022dino}, which is the SOTA DETR model combining a series of novel techniques including deformable attention, two-stage object queries settings, and de-noising module, to evaluate our effectiveness on well-optimized model with high accuracy.
+We evaluate our method on three typical DETR architectures: DAB-DETR\cite{liu2021dab}, a single-scale DETR with special object query settings; Deformable-DETR\cite{zhu2020deformable}, a multi-scale DETR with deformable attention module; and DINO\cite{zhang2022dino}, which combines a series of novel techniques including deformable attention, two-stage object queries settings, and a de-noising module, to evaluate our effectiveness on well-optimized model with high accuracy.
+Distillation results of DINO with Swin Transformer backbone and compressing the layers of DETR are in Appendix \ref{sec:backbone}, \ref{sec:layers}

-The results are illustrated in Table\ref{results}.
-For DAB-DETR, KD-DETR significantly boosts the performance of ResNet-18, ResNet-34, and ResNet-50 with $5.2\%$, $3.5\%$, and $3.2\%$ mAP improvement respectively.
-Note that student with ResNet-34 and ResNet-50 even surpass the teacher by $2.0\%$ and $2.2\%$ mAP.
-Deformable DETR with ResNet-18 and ResNet-50, KD-DETR achieve $3.3\%$ and $2.5\%$ mAP gains, and student with ResNet-50 also exceed the teacher with $1.5\%$ mAP.
-For DAB-Deformable-DETR, KD-DETR achieves $1.4\%$ mAP higher than the baseline model with ResNet-18, and surpasses the teacher model with ResNet-50 by $0.4\%$.
-For DINO with ResNet-18, KD-DETR also improves $1.4\%$ mAP with 12 epoch training scheduler.
+The results are illustrated in Table \ref{results}.
+For DAB-DETR, KD-DETR significantly boosts the performance of ResNet-18, and ResNet-50 with $5.2\%$, and $3.6\%$ mAP improvement respectively.
+Note that student with ResNet-50 even surpass the teacher by $2.2\%$ mAP.
+For Deformable DETR with ResNet-18 and ResNet-50, KD-DETR achieve $3.6\%$ and $3.8\%$ mAP gains, and student with ResNet-50 also exceed the teacher with $0.3\%$ mAP.
+For DINO with ResNet-18 and ResNet-50, KD-DETR also improves $4.4\%$ and $2.6\%$ mAP of the student models on 12-epoch training scheduler.